vanHeemstraSystems/docker-quick-start-headstart/2000/README.md

 Then we did our ```RUN apt-get update```.
 That's going to be one of your layers pushed.

-And then we did our ```RUN apt get install -y python3``` which is going to be the other layer that was pushed.
+And then we did our ```RUN apt-get install -y python3``` which is going to be the other layer that was pushed.

 *** WE ARE HERE ***